 Criminal Threats in San Diego

-Be very careful what you say, what you write, what you text, what you tweet and what you post online.
+Be very careful what you say, what you write, what you text, what you tweet, and what you post online.
 We have all been in a situation where an ordinary disagreement quickly escalates into a heated argument.
-Our emotions take over and we don't stop to think about what we are saying, so we make angry outbursts.
-The problem is that sometimes these angry outburst come in the form of a threat.
+Our emotions take over and we don’t stop to think about what we are saying, so we make angry outbursts.
+The problem is that sometimes these angry outbursts come in the form of a threat.
 Threats are not just words said in the heat of the moment during an ordinary disagreement.
-Threatening words, if said when you are angry, can have an effect on people and if that effect is reasonable under the circumstances that could ultimately result with you being charged with criminal threat.
+Threatening words, if said when you are angry, can have an effect on people and if that effect is reasonable under the circumstances that could ultimately result in you being charged with a criminal threat.

 What is the charge for a threat?